reactive-python/reactpy/docs/source/about/contributor-guide.rst

 Last, you must create a `"Release"
 <https://docs.github.com/en/github/administering-a-repository/releasing-projects-on-github/managing-releases-in-a-repository>`__
 in GitHub.
-Because we pushed a tag using the command above, there should already be a saved draft which needs a title and desription.
+Because we pushed a tag using the command above, there should already be a saved draft which needs a title and description.
 The title should simply be the version (same as the tag), and the description should simply use GitHub's "Auto-generated release notes".